Tamale Central (Ghana parliament constituency)

 At the by-election held on 4 April 2006, Alhassan Fuseini Inusah of the National Democratic Congress (NDC) won with a majority of 17502.
 This followed the resignation of Alhassan Wayo Seini (NDC), who resigned to join the New Patriotic Party but lost the resultant by-election.

 Boundaries

 The seat is located within the Tamale Municipal district of the Northern Region of Ghana.

 Members of Parliament

 Elections

 Though Alhassan Wayo Seini had left the NDC to join the New Patriotic Party, he stood for the by-election as an independent candidate.

+Election results

+The following table shows the parliamentary election results for Tamale central constituency during the 2020 Ghanaian general election.

+The below table shows the parliamentary election results for Tamale central constituency in the 2016 Ghanaian general election.

+The following table shows the parliamentary election results for Tamale central constituency in the 2012 Ghanaian general election.

+The table below shows the parliamentary election results for Tamale central in the 2008 Ghanaian general election.